top of page

 2. Monofocal toric (astigmatism correcting) lenses

-3. Multifocal and extended range lenses
+3. Multifocal and extended depth of focus (EDOF) lenses

 MONOFOCAL SPHERICAL LENSES are the most commonly used lenses.
 They focus the image at a given distance, which may be decided on by the surgeon and the patient beforehand.
 Options include focusing the eye in the distance (e.g. for driving, watching a movie, playing sports) or focus at the near range (reading a book or working on a computer).
 In the typical case, the vision will be focused in the distance, requiring reading glasses for near vision.
 This option is usually chosen by patients who are used to needing reading glasses prior to developing a cataract.